Michaelgwei86/kubernetes/Kubernetes/README.md

 ```
 ## NAMESPACES:

-  A namespace is simply a distinct working area in k8s where a defined set of resources and rules and users can
+  A namespace is simply a distinct working area in k8s where a defined set of resources rules and users can
   be assigned to a namespace.
 - By default, a k8s cluster comes with a default namespace.
 Here, a user can provision resources.
 - the subsystem namespace is also created by default for a set of pods and services for its functioning.